garrandall/popular-music-data/tracks/2-way-street-missjones.md

 But that's it PUN, so watcha wanna do?
 Remember "Punish Me" now I will punish you

-You're my #1 lady, you're my number one girl (4x)
+You're my #1 lady, you're my number one girl

-Chorus to fade